What We Believe

 Our primary identity is that we are disciples of Jesus Christ.
 We believe that Jesus Christ is the Son of God, who came to rescue sinners by His saving work.
-We agree with the ancient creeds of the church, namely, that Jesus is fully God and fully Man in One Person.
+We affirm with the church across the ages that Jesus is fully God and fully Man in One Person.
 We believe that salvation is found only and fully in Christ alone, through faith in His name.
 By His perfect life of obedience, His sacrificial death on the Cross, and His resurrection from the dead on the third day, Jesus has done all things necessary to save us from our sins, and make us accepted and adopted as children in God's presence.
 Those whom God saves in Christ, He gathers together into the visible church - embodied in local congregations across the globe.
 As we profess faith in Christ before the world, therefore, we not only identify ourselves with the Risen Lord Jesus, but also with His church across the ages, and across the world.
 We are Christian.

 We are Evangelical

 We believe in the "Evangel," or the "Good News," that Jesus came to save sinners.
 We believe that God has revealed this Good News, along with all that He requires of us, in His Word, the Bible.
 We believe that the Scriptures are the inspired, infallible, inerrant, and authoritative word of God.
 This Good News, having been revealed in Scripture, is meant to be joyfully proclaimed among the nations.
 Therefore, we seek to be obedient to Jesus' Great Commission to make disciples of all the nations, proclaiming His Gospel, and calling for faith and repentance in all who hear.
 We are Evangelical.